arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What makes good code good?
 * Why do people resist change?
 * Why is writing software difficult?
 What makes maintaining software hard?
+* Would you prefer working on Green Field or Brown Field projects?
+Why?

 ####[[↑]](#toc) <a name='patterns'>Questions about Patterns:</a>